Cognitive Behaviour Therapy

 Progressive Muscle Relaxation

-Progressive muscle relaxation may be helpful with stress management and ruminative thinking, there is a helpful link below with an automated youtube clip verbal prompts through the exercise.
-I have added a couple of options with online clips below.
-It is useful to practice with verbal prompts when learning this strategy.
+Progressive muscle relaxation may be helpful with stress management and ruminative thinking which may be attributing to insomnia, there is a helpful link below with an automated youtube clip verbal prompts through the exercise.
 Before bed can be useful to target ruminative thinking that may be causing insomnia or difficulties falling asleep.

 https://www.youtube.com/watch?v=ihO02wUzgkc